Documentation / Video

 - Compare two video runs (combine two videos)

 We use FFMpeg to record a video with 30 fps of the screen (but you can configure the number of frames per second).
-The easiest way is to use our Docker container with pre-installed FFMpeg but if you for some reason want to use the npm version, you can record a video too.
-As long as you install FFMpeg yourself.
+The easiest way is to use our Docker container with pre-installed FFMpeg and if you use the npm version, you can record a video too.
+Video works on Linux and OS X at the moment.

-When we got the video we use Visual Metrics (built by Pat Meenan) to analyze the video and get SpeedIndex and other visual metrics from the video.
+When we got the video we use Visual Metrics (built by Pat Meenan) to analyse the video and get SpeedIndex and other visual metrics from the video.
 If you use our Docker container you get that for free, else you need to install all the Visual Metrics dependencies yourself.
+You need FFMPeg, ImageMagick and a couple Python libraries.
+Checkout Browsertimes Travis-CI configuration to see what’s needed.

 The video will look something like this: